DoctorWho11/quirky/README.md

 Versioning
 ---------

-Simple incremental version bumps, similar to other Evolve OS projects such as Budgie, i.e. v1, v2, v3.
+Simple incremental version bumps, similar to other Solus projects such as Budgie, i.e. v1, v2, v3.
 Version number is not an indicator of stability or feature parity.

 Authors
 -------
- * Ikey Doherty <ikey@evolve-os.com>
+ * Ikey Doherty <ikey@solus-project.com>

 Icons
 ------